blissjaspis/education/private-docker-registry.md

     ```

 4.  **Create Nginx Configuration for Core Services:**
     Create a file at `~/projects/core/nginx/conf.d/core.conf`.
-This file will contain the routing for your registry and Komodo.
+This file will contain the routing for your registry (and Komodo if you're using it).

     ```nginx
     upstream docker-registry {